 - Biopsy: A number of different nonsurgical and surgical biopsy procedures may be required to confirm the diagnosis and outline the appropriate treatment options.

 Aside from the long latency period, mesothelioma has a high rate of misdiagnosis because the symptoms often resemble common conditions like pneumonia, cold and flu.
-If you think you have the symptoms and asbestos exposure in your past, contact Mesowatch today and we’ll direct you to a reputable mesothelioma cancer treatment facility to receive specialized care from the proper specialists.
+If you think you have the symptoms and asbestos exposure in your past, we are here to help you locate a doctor or treatment center.

 - Surgery: Procedures to remove the tumors, but patients must qualify based on a number of factors.
 Approximately 20 percent of pleural mesothelioma patients have the surgery.